 - UB 40's early albums reflected the malaise of the times, particularly their own experiences with unemployment, and the crushed dreams of Martin Luther King.

-- Marilyn Manson's triptych of concept albums, Antichrist Superstar, Mechanical Animals and Holy Wood, are full of these, against society in general, and many parts of it, including conformity, religion, discrimination and the rock star culture.
+- Marilyn Manson's concept albums, Portrait Of An American Family, Smells Like Children, Antichrist Superstar, Music/Mechanical Animals and Holy Wood (In The Shadow Of The Valley Of Death), are full of these, against society in general, and many parts of it, including conformity, religion, discrimination and the rock star culture.

 - Silverchair's "Anthem For the Year 2000" dissed populist politician Pauline Hanson for her authoritarian stance on youth policy.